alexfinnarn/devel_debug_log/README.txt

 Description
 ===========

+This is a port of the 7.x branch of Drupal Devel Debug Log module.

 Devel Debug Log is a developer module that provides a way for developers to save and display debug messages on a separate page in the web browser.
 It serves as an alternative to using drupal_set_message() or watchdog() for